 Want to make absolutely sure Google knows where you are?
 Then create a geo sitemap and a KML file for your website.
 Geo Sitemap Generator makes it easy.
 Just fill in your company details, download the files and upload them to your website’s root folder.

-Then go to Google Webmaster Tools, add your website (if you haven’t already), verify it using your Google Analytics code (other options available), and then add your geo sitemap’s URL under Site Configuration > Sitemaps.
+Then go to Google Search Console, add your website (if you haven’t already), verify it using your Google Analytics code (other options available), and then add your geo sitemap’s URL under Site Configuration > Sitemaps.
 Instead of waiting for Google to find out where you are, tell it where you are!

 Local Search Directories